jaydchavan007/Healthcare-Symptoms/README.md

 ---

+## Video Demo

 ## Features

 - **Authentication** — Secure signup/login with JWT cookies, passwords hashed with bcrypt
-- **Symptom Checker** — Describe symptoms, get a structured AI analysis from Google Gemini
+- **Symptom Checker** — Describe symptoms, get a structured Gemini LLM analysis from Google Gemini
 - **Query History** — Every check is saved per-user in MongoDB; browse past results in the History tab
 - **AI Disclaimers** — Prominent warnings on every AI result that it is not medical advice
 - **Minimalist UI** — Clean, warm design with DM Serif Display + DM Sans typography